Simple Java Mail Features

 mailer.sendMail(email);

-Refer to the configuration section on how to set the thread pool size default or how to configure the executor service (thread pool manager).
+Refer to the configuration section on how to set batch-module thread pool defaults or configure the executor service (thread pool manager).

 Refer to the configuration section for details.